Jazzkid0/kickstart.nvim/README.md

 # jazzkid0/kickstart.nvim

 If you're new, the original kickstart repo is a much better starting point: https://github.com/nvim-lua/kickstart.nvim

 My version has a few extra plugins, but it's still very lightweight and more importantly fast.

 Also it's modularised for easy plugin management.
+There is a modular starting point at https://github.com/nvim-lua/kickstart-modular.nvim

 You will need to change keymaps.
 Mine are comfortable only for a colemak-dh 42 key split keyboard lmao.